gabrielbazan/lycheepy/README.md

 }
 ```

+That's it.
+Your process is now uploaded and published trough the _WPS_ interface.

 #### Listing Proceses

 Using the _{host}/configuration/processes_ URI with the _GET_ HTTP method, you'll retrieve a list which contains all the published proceses.